 Next, a civil defamation lawsuit was filed by the head of the "Center for the Protection of Refugees and Displaced Persons" against "Realny Azerbaijan" weekly and Fatullayev in connection with the dissemination of information discrediting the relatives of the victims of the tragedy, veterans, soldiers of the National Army of Azerbaijan and the entire Azerbaijani people.
 In court, Fatullayev unsuccessfully denied his ownership of the statements on the AzeriTriColor forum.
-The district court redressed the claims, namely the publication of a refutation in the weekly and on the AzeriTriColor, as well as compensation for moral damages in the amount of approximately 18,000 Euros, which were supposed to be spent on improving the conditions for the refugees residing in Naftalan.
+The district court redressed the claims, namely the publication of a refutation in the weekly and on the AzeriTriColor, as well as compensation for moral damages in the amount of approximately 17,000 Euros, which were supposed to be spent on improving the conditions for the refugees residing in Naftalan.

-Somewhat later, a group of refugees and former soldiers who participated in the battle of Khojali, and whose interests were represented by the same head of the Refugees Protection Center, filed an application to open a criminal case against Fatullayev to the same district court in accordance with the private prosecution years imprisonment.
+Somewhat later, a group of refugees and former soldiers who participated in the battle of Khojali, and whose interests were represented by the same head of the Refugees Protection Center, filed an application to open a criminal case against Fatullayev to the same district court in accordance with the private prosecution procedure.
+They demanded that he be found guilty of insulting and slandering Azerbaijani soldiers.
+The same judge, who had considered the civil lawsuit, found Fatullayev guilty of criminal defamation, aggravated by the accusations of individuals of a grave or extremely grievous offense, and sentenced him to two and a half years imprisonment.